human-centered-exnlp/human-centered-exnlp.github.io/_site/README.md

 # Human-Centered Explainable NLP

-This is the Github repository to support the paper "Explaining the Road Not Taken", ACM CHI Operationalizing Human-Centered Perspectives in Explainable AI Workshop, 2021, available [here](https://human-centered-exnlp.github.io/).
+This is the Github repository to support the paper "Explaining the Road Not Taken", CHI 2021 HCXAI Workshop, paper available [here](https://human-centered-exnlp.github.io/).
 Please see its accompanying webiste at [Human-Centered Explainable NLP](https://human-centered-exnlp.github.io/).

 ## Contributions
 Having any NLP explanation resource that we missed?
 Cool!
 Please feel free to [email us](huashen218@psu.edu) or open an pull request.